computersarecool/willynolan.com/_posts/research/2017-04-01-planning-and-control.md

 <code>.</code>s represent traversable space and the <code>@</code> symbol represents the drop zone.'

   -
-    - p: 'A warehouse layout for the featured images would be given as the following:'
+    - p: 'A warehouse layout for the featured images would be defined like so:'

     - raw: "
 <pre class='code-diagram margin-center'>